SEECS Courses

 The ability to assess potential threats is a critical prerequisite to creating a secure system.
 This course will cover the following topics: cyber threats, security requirements, data collection and analysis, and dissemination of results.
 Prerequisite: EE 601 and EE 602 or approval of department, and admission to the MS program in Cyber Security.
 SS.

 Introduces the foundations of electrical engineering, applying these concepts in developing the fundamentals of energy conversion, electronics and circuit theory.
-Prerequisite: MATH 165 with a grade of C or better; EE Major should be declared.
-F.
+Prerequisite: MATH 165 with a grade of C or better.
+Corequisite: EE 221L.
+F,S.

 EE 304.
 Computer Aided Measurement and Controls.
 3 Credits.